| West Wind Web Store .NET 2.0 |

 Description

-The description is the one line description for the item.
+The description is the simple, one line description for the item.
 This is what's displayed by default in item lists and line item displays.
-This field can be 80 characters long although it's recommended to stay with shorter names so lists don't wrap.
+This field can be 50 characters long.

 Long Description

 This can be a long description for the item and is free form.
-This field can accept plain text as well HTML markup which is rendered as is.
+This field can also contain HTML markup that is simply displayed on the Web.
+As such you can use HTML tables, embed images etc. - anything HTML can do.

-).
-Any markup embedded into the field is also used as is and displayed on the page.
-When adding HTML text be aware that any line breaks in the HTML may cause extra <br> or <p> tags to be inserted which can lead to unexpected spacing in pure HTML pasted from other sources.
+Note that this is 'smart' HTML markup - any linebreaks in the text are automatically converted into the proper <br> or <p> tags.
+So if you type plain paragraphed text such as in the sample above it will usually display just fine.
+When adding HTML text be aware that any line breaks in the HTML may cause extra <br> or <p> tags to be inserted which can lead to unexpected spacing in cut and pasted HTML content.

 Abstract